ctools/ctools/doc/source/users/reference_manual/ctcubemask.rst

 where ``83.63`` and ``21.5`` are the Right Ascension and Declination of the centre and ``0.4`` is the radius (in degrees) of the exclusion circle.

-ctcubemask also selects only counts cube energy layers that are fully comprised in the energy interval specified by the ``emin`` and ``emax`` parameters.
+:ref:`ctcubemask` also selects only counts cube energy layers that are fully comprised in the energy interval specified by the ``emin`` and ``emax`` parameters.

-ctcubemask generates a counts cube FITS file that is a copy of the input counts cube and for which all masked bins have been set to -1.
+:ref:`ctcubemask` generates a counts cube FITS file that is a copy of the input counts cube and for which all masked bins have been set to -1.